catamphetamine/imageboard/docs/engines/lynxchan.md

 ### Block bypass

-A user may use a "block bypass" feature in order to attempt to bypass a ban, if the ban was not created as non-bypassable.
+A user may use a "block bypass" feature in order to attempt to bypass a "bypassable" ban.
+"Block bypass" won't work for "non-bypassable" bans.

-The procedure looks like:
+The procedure of bypassing a "bypassable" ban is:

 * Try to post.
+* If `{ status: "bypassable" }` response is returned:
+  * Use the "block bypass" feature: solve a CAPTCHA and provide a Proof-of-Work.
 * If `error: "banned"` is returned:
+  * If `bypass` cookies was passed:
-  * Check the "block bypass" status:
+    * Check the "block bypass" status using "Get block bypass status" API:
+      * Examine `response.data`
-    * If `valid` then it means that the ban is "non-bypassable".
+        * If `valid` is `true` then it means that the ban is "non-bypassable".
 Won't be able to post (at least on that board).
-    * If not `valid`:
+        * If `valid` is `false`:
           * If `mode` is `0`, then can't use a "block bypass" mechanism.
 Won't be able to post (at least on that board).
-      * If `mode` is not `0`, then attempt to "renew" a "bypass":
+          * If `mode` is not `0`, then attempt to "renew a bypass" (receive a new `bypass` cookie) using "Renew block bypass" API:
             * Request a CAPTCHA challenge.
-        * Post the CAPTCHA challenge solution to the "bypass renewal" API.
+            * Post the CAPTCHA challenge solution to the "Renew bypass" API.
 Check that the response is `status: "ok"`.
-        * Re-check the "block bypass" status:
+            * Re-check "block bypass" status (with the new `bypass` cookie being set) using "Get block bypass status" API:
+              * Examine `response.data`
-          * If still not `valid` then that would be weird.
+                * If it's still not `valid` then that would be weird.
 Won't be able to post (at least on that board).
-          * If now `valid` then:
+                * If it's now `valid` then:
                   * If `validated` is not `false` then try to post.
-            * If `validated` is `false` then "validate" the "bypass" by performing a Proof-of-Work technique.
-Check that the response is `status: "ok"`, they try to post.
+                  * If `validated` is `false` then "validate" the "bypass" using the "Validate block bypass" API:
+                    * Provide a Proof-of-Work as the `code` parameter when calling that API.
+                    * Examine the `response`
+                      * If `status: "ok"`, then re-check "block bypass" status.
+                      * Otherwise, the Proof-of-Work might be incorrect.

 ### Get block bypass status